Measuring Cane Length

 height that feels comfortable, then measure from the floor to the top of your hand.

-Add two inches to this measurement to give the length of your stick.
+Add three or four inches to this measurement to give the length of your stick.

 For most people a walking stick feels comfortable when the elbow is at 90 degrees (forearm parallel to the ground) or slightly higher (better a little long than too short).